 Isolation precautions create barriers between people and germs.
-They are taken to help prevent the spread of germs in the hospital.
+These types of precautions help prevent the spread of germs in the hospital.

 Different types of isolation precautions protect against different types of germs.

-When you are close to, or are handling, blood, body fluid, body tissues, mucous membranes, or areas of open skin, you must use personal protective equipment, depending on the anticipated exposure, such as:
+When you are close to or handling blood, bodily fluid, bodily tissues, mucous membranes, or areas of open skin, you must use personal protective equipment (PPE).
+Depending on the anticipated exposure, types of PPE required include:

 It is also important to properly clean up afterward.

 Transmission-based precautions are extra steps to follow for illnesses that are caused by certain germs.
-Standard precautions and these extra precautions will both need to be followed.
-Some infections require more than one type of transmission-based precaution.
+Transmission-based precautions are followed in addition to standard precautions.
+Some infections require more than 1 type of transmission-based precaution.

-Start following transmission-based precautions when the illness is first suspected.
-Stop them only when the illness has been treated or ruled-out and the room has been cleaned.
+Follow transmission-based precautions when an illness is first suspected.
+Stop following these precautions only when that illness has been treated or ruled out and the room has been cleaned.

 Patients should stay in their rooms as much as possible while these precautions are in place.
-They may need to wear a mask when they leave their room.
+They may need to wear a mask when they leave their rooms.

-- Airborne precautions help keep staff, visitors, and other patients from breathing in these germs and getting sick.
+- Airborne precautions help keep staff, visitors, and other people from breathing in these germs and getting sick.

-- Patients who have these germs should be in a special room where the air is gently sucked out.
+- People who have these germs should be in special rooms where the air is gently sucked out and not allowed to flow into the hallway.
 This is called a negative pressure room.

-- Everyone who goes into the room should put on a respirator mask that fits well before they enter the room.
+- Anyone who goes into the room should put on a well-fitted respirator mask before they enter.

-- These precautions help keep staff and visitors from spreading the germs after touching a patient or an object the patient has touched.
+- Contact precautions help keep staff and visitors from spreading the germs after touching a person or an object the person has touched.

-- When a patient talks, sneezes, or coughs, droplets that contain germs can travel about 3 feet.
+- When a person talks, sneezes, or coughs, droplets that contain germs can travel about 3 feet (90 centimeters).

 - Illnesses that require droplet precautions include influenza (flu), pertussis (whooping cough), and mumps.

-- Everyone who goes into the room should wear a surgical mask.
+- Anyone who goes into the room should wear a surgical mask.